TEMPERAMENTS XIX: Young IIEntire Contents Copyright © 2013 CBH

 I only decided at Colin van der Lecq’s behest to put some tuning instructions for Young on this site—after Philip Pickett requested Colin tune the organ and harpsichord to this temperament for the New London Consort performances at the 2008 Perth International Arts Festival.
 It was also used for the November 2013 tour of Academy of Ancient Music with Richard Egarr, and a new Vivaldi recording by the Australian Chamber Orchestra in March 2014.

-Examining the diagram, you can see that all you really have to do is tune a chain of six perfect fifths around the flat side of C, and then work on the fifths on the sharp side of C, making them all equally narrow.
+Examining the diagram, you can see that all you really have to do is tune a chain of six pure fifths around the flat side of C, and then work on the fifths on the sharp side of C, making them all equally narrow.
 Like Vallotti, these narrowed fifths are twice as narrow as Equal Temperament, so the Young-tempered fifths beat exactly twice the speed of Equal Tempered fifths.

 It’s easiest tuning Young from scratch by working from C. If you do that, though, your A will be lower than your instrumentalist friends expect so they may not be happy.
 It’s worth a try anyway, so proceed as follows: